 A nice way to end the first day was a party sponsored by Rubrik taking place at the famous nightclub Pacha, directly located on the beach:

 My second VMworld experience started with the VMUG leader gathering on Sunday, 3rd November 2019.
 It is an informal gathering of various represantatives of the VMUG program and leaders from all around the world.
 It was great chance to get to know the VMUG President Steve and Brad from VMUG leadership and other leaders who are in the business a bit longer than our newly created chapter “Rhein-Ruhr“.
+The gathering was held in a small but very stylish bar with a comfy atmosphere.
+Big thanks for the team organizing it!

 vRockstar Party

 Another great event organized by Patrick Redknap, Marco Broeken, Michael Letschin and a few others for the 8th time to kick off VMworld Europe.
-It gave everyone a great chance to do some networking while enjoing some drinks at the ‘Cabaret – The Barcelona EDITION’ club, this year’s venue.
+It gave everyone a great chance to do some networking while enjoing some drinks at the ‘Cabaret – The Barcelona EDITION’ club, this year�s venue.
 Cohesity, Comdivision, Kemp, Veeam, VMUG and Zerto were kind enough to sponsor everything.
+In between a small panel was held to introduce the sponsors and to discuss what to expect of VMworld and the time to come:

-Many people put a lot of effort in empowering people who are not active in the vCommunity or aren’t even aware of it.
+Many people put a lot of effort in empowering people who are not active in the vCommunity or aren�t even aware of it.
 I am myself quite new to this network of people sharing interest in virtualization and cloud technology and what is possible with it, but can already say the support both virtually (mostly on Twitter, Slack) and in person (e.g. at VMUGs and conferences) is amazing.
+One of such people is Yadin Porter de Leon who founded the Level Up Project.
+The project�s goal is to make it easier to “newbies” to join the vCommunity and make the most of this network, be it learning, network or to advance careers.
+The Level Up Project�s contributers provided a guide with tons of information called the “vTrail Map” which was distributed during last year�s VMworld conferences in the US.
+This year a couple of volunteers, called ambassadors, were invited to do bring the vTrail Map to VMworld 2019 Europe in Barcelona, which is about to start Monday.
+The ambassadors were instructed how to distribute the map in various areas of VMworld (recording online) so it reaches everybody.
+It also is available online.

 News & Resources

+A good place to start reading about VMworld is the official blog page.
+VMware Champions is an app which features gamification (collection of points) to distributed news and gather feedback.
+There are currently several “challenges” online to inform about VMworld.
+For specific and up-to-date news follow the official twitter account and the hashtags, #VMworld2019, #VMworld or #VMworldEU.
 At the end of next week there will be a collection of articles written by a couple of vExperts who were selected for a so called Blogger pass.
 A preview of this with articles from VMworld US 2019 can be found here.

 Parties & Events

+There are plenty of events happening before and during VMworld, but must of them are invite only.
 Here is an inofficial VMworld 2019 EMEA Parties and Events list giving an overview about everything which happens.
+Andreas Lesslhumerand Manfred Hofer already wrote about this extensivly.
+(Big thank you!)

 Swag

 On top of the complimentary VMworld backpack (this year co-sponsored by Rubrik) every visitor with a full pass receives after checking in, there are plenty of ways to get free promotional items.
 At the booths in the hall crawl you have good chances to get free stuff from sponsors and exhibitors of the VMware ecosystem if you engage in talks, attend mini presentations or enter raffles.
+Also the VMworld blog lists some more ways to win or obtain interesting giveaways, e.g. a Oculus Quest VR set.

 vRealize Network Insight [vRNI] supports receiving and processing flow information from a variety of network equipment from different vendors out of the box, but also offers the possibility to ingest NetFlow/IPFix data from third party devices, e.g. physical routers.

+Assuming you already have you vRNI instance deployed head to the Settings page of your vRNI WebGUI and click on “Acounts and Data Sources” to add such data sources.
 If not you can deploy vRNI quickly using the vRealize Suite Lifecycle Manager as described in this older blog post.
 It shows an older version of vRNI (4.1), but the process is the same for 4.2.

 The button “Add Source” brings you to a list of all supported sources: (The option “Phyiscal Flow Collector” is only available if you have an Enterprise license registered in vRNI)

 The minimum deployment of vRNI has a platform VM, which you use to administer and use the tool, and a collector VM (formerly called proxy), which can be selected as target for most data sources.
+To be able to receive NetFlow data from a physical device however you need another dedicated collector VM.
+If this was not created earlier the screen informs you that no collector VM is available:

+It does however offer you a button “Add Collector VM” to help create one.
 When clicking the button a shared secret is displayed in a popup, which should be stored, as it is needed later on:

 Download the “vRealize Network Insight – Proxy OVA file” (7 GB) from my.vmware.com and either deploy it via command line (see further below) or the vSphere WebGUI: